2nd SS Panzer Division Das Reich: Oradour-sur-Glane

 We felt the bullets, which brought me down.
 I dove... everyone was on top of me.
 And they were still firing.
 And there was shouting.
 And crying.
 I had a friend who was lying on top of me and who was moaning.
 And then it was over.
 No more shots.
 And they came at us, stepping on us.
 And with a rifle they finished us off.
 They finished off my friend who was on top of me.
 I felt it when he died.

 Darthout and Hebras' eyewitness testimony was corroborated by other survivors of the massacre.
 One other survivor, Roger Godfrin, escaped from the school for refugees despite being shot at by SS soldiers.
 Only one woman, Marguerite Rouffanche, survived from the church.
 She later testified that at about five in the afternoon, two German soldiers placed a crate of explosives on the altar and attached a fuse to it.
-She and another women and her baby hid behind the sacristy; after the explosion they climbed on a stool and jumped out of a window three meters from the ground.
+She and another woman and her baby hid behind the sacristy; after the explosion they climbed on a stool and jumped out of a window three meters from the ground.
 A burst of machine gun fire hit all of them, but Rouffanche was able to crawl into the presbytery garden.
 The woman and infant were killed.

 Diekmann was later killed in the battle of Normandy in 1944.
 On 12 January 1953, a military tribunal in Bordeaux, heard the case against the surviving sixty-five of the approximately two hundred SS soldiers who had been involved.
 Only twenty-one of them were present.
 Seven of them were Germans, but fourteen were Alsatians, (French nationals of Germanic culture).
 On 11 February, twenty defendants were found guilty, but were released after only a few months for lack of evidence.
 In December 2011 German police raided the homes of six former members of the division, all aged 85 or 86, to determine exactly what role the men had played that day.
 SS-Brigadeführer Heinz Lammerding, who had given the orders for retaliation against the Resistance, died in 1971, following a successful business career in West Germany.
 The French government never obtained his extradition from the German authorities.